 Once you’re done paying the bills, hopefully you’ll have some spending money left over to enjoy some Colorado pleasures.

-• If you want to practice rock climbing safely indoors before heading outside, check out the Boulder Rock Club, a popular local rock climbing gym: $76 per month or $850 annual pass
+• If you want to practice rock climbing safely indoors before heading outside, check out the Boulder Rock Club, a popular local rock climbing gym: $25 day pass or $81 monthly membership

 How Much Money Do You Need to Live Comfortably in Colorado?